 Around a 25% of our funding comes from central government, with 75% coming from our share of council tax.
 The services we provide to you are below average costs for fire and rescue services in England and below average council tax charges.
 Despite this we received much higher than average cuts in government grant over the last spending period.

-"We found it (the Service) to be good at providing an efficient service and it is good at using resources and providing an affordable service" HMI Wendy Williams
+"We found it (the Service) to be good at providing an efficient service and it is good at using resources and providing an affordable service"

+HMI Wendy Williams

-We aim to put every penny of our budget to the best use possible, thinking of innovative ways to provide the same high level of service but with less money, all the time trying to protect frontline services.
+We aim to put every penny of our budget to the best use possible, thinking of innovative ways to provide the same high level service but with less money.
+All the time trying to protect our frontline services and aligning our budget to risk.